kcyu2014/bcnn_kyu/README.md

 ### Installation

 This code depends on [VLFEAT](http://www.vlfeat.org) and [MatConvNet](http://www.vlfeat.org/matconvnet).
 Follow instructions on their project pages to install them first.
 Our code is built on MatConvNet version `1.0-beta8`.
-Version `1.0-beta9` which includes speedup by `cudnn` also works.
 To retrieve a particular version of MatConvNet using git type:

 	>> git fetch --tags
 	>> git checkout tags/v1.0-beta8